Lance Berkman: 2005–10

 Berkman signed a six-year, $85-million deal in March 2005.
 He moved to first base early in the 2005 season while Bagwell spent a significant portion of the season injured.
 Berkman ended the season with 24 home runs and 82 RBIs.
-He would finish tied for 14th with Bobby Abreu in NL MVP voting.
+He tied for 14th with Bobby Abreu in NL MVP voting.

 In Game 4 of the 2005 National League Division Series against the Atlanta Braves, Berkman hit a grand slam in the 8th inning.
 That brought the score to 6–5 in favor of the Braves, but the game was tied in the next inning on a two-out solo home run by Brad Ausmus.
 The teams then battled for 9 more innings in what became the longest game in Major League Baseball playoff history, with the Astros eventually winning the game (and the series) in the bottom of the 18th inning on a Chris Burke home run.
 Burke had replaced Berkman as a pinch runner in the 10th.
 In the 2005 World Series, Berkman's first, the Astros were swept by the Chicago White Sox in four games, though Berkman compiled a .385 average with two doubles.
 His six RBIs during that series were the most of any of the Astros' hitters.

 On Mother's Day, May 14, 2006, Berkman was one of more than 50 hitters who brandished a pink bat to benefit the Breast Cancer Foundation.
 On September 13, 2006, Berkman became only the second switch hitter in Major League history to hit 40 or more homers in multiple seasons, with Mickey Mantle being the first.